Although not a requirement by Washington law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

 • Negligent or careless damage

-In the case of property damage, it goes without saying that the damage must exceed normal wear and tear.
+In the case of damage to the rental unit, it goes without saying that the damage must exceed normal wear and tear.
 For instance, a broken dryer due to tenant abuse, broken cabinet doors, and/or deep scuffs in walls and floors.

-What if ownership of the property changes hands?
+What if ownership of the rental changes hands?

-In the event the ownership of the property changes, the landlord must transfer tenant's deposit to the new landlord.
+If the ownership of the rental property changes, the landlord must transfer tenant's deposit to the new landlord.
 Also, the outgoing landlord must provide a written notice to the tenant informing them of the same information as the previous, including where the money is being stored.

 Once the transfer is done, the new landlord then becomes responsible for handling the tenant’s deposit.